 For women who choose to remain friends, I recommend finding other ways to connect and remaining sensitive to areas of potential difficulty between them.
 Often, women find themselves reconnecting again later on when both have found their path forward in whichever direction is right for them.
 Infertility is an ongoing, lifetime experience, and RESOLVE benefits from people who stay involved, many of whom become pregnant.
 Finally, regardless of whether women decide to stay in contact or not, the struggle to work through difficult feelings and to understand the other person’s perspective will stretch each person’s capacity for understanding themselves and others.
 The experience of infertility, like all other crises, provides an opportunity for self-transformation, redefinition, and a greater capacity for intimacy and relatedness with others.
 We all need the capacity to recognize and tolerate the conflictive state of ambivalence, where greatly contrasted emotions may be present simultaneously.
 We all need to learn how to reflect and gain clarity rather than moving straightforward to an action we may later regret, because it may have been solely motivated by part of ourselves, rather than on a careful consideration of the complete picture.
 We all need to find a balance in relationships that always include some differences; and we need to learn to accept and tolerate imperfection.
 Ultimately, everyone experiencing infertility needs to live and relate to others in a world that is largely fertile.
 And ultimately, the most anyone can do with personal crisis and tragedy is to learn more about what it means to be human, to expand one’s sense of self and personal identity, to become a little kinder to each other and to oneself and to join with others in the shared journey of life.

-Dr. Malavé, PhD, is a clinical psychologist specializing in infertility and adoption who maintains a private practice on the Upper West Side of Manhattan.
-Dr. Malavé is also a RESOLVE support group leader, a past RESOLVE board member and an active volunteer of RESOLVE.
+Contributed by: Dr. Malavé, PhD, is a clinical psychologist specializing in infertility and adoption who maintains a private practice on the Upper West Side of Manhattan.